dis-Is-Fine/advent-of-code/README.md

 Then run precompiled executable like this: **``./solution <filePath>``** (you should replace filePath with path to your puzzle input)

+After the program is run, it will output solution and information on how long the program was running If the program is expected to run for a long time, it will output information on progress while running

 >[!NOTE]
 >If precompiled solution isn't working on your machine, you can compile it with **``compile.sh``**